academicgit/CFG-DEV/README.md

 <h1 align="center">CFG-DEV</h1>
-<p align="center">Just a CFG (Context-Free Grammer) Developer created by Parv Ashwani but is a heavily inspired project from [Kevin Gibbon's Repo](https://bakkot.github.io/cfgrammar-tool/)</p>
+<p align="center">Just a CFG (Context-Free Grammer) Developer created by Parv Ashwani but is a heavily inspired project from <a href="https://bakkot.github.io/cfgrammar-tool/">Kevin Gibbon's Repo</a></p>

 <hr>